 Benefits include retirement (through the Federal Employees’ Retirement System, the Thrift Savings Plan, and Social Security), health insurance (through the Federal Employees Health Benefits Program), and life insurance (through the Federal Employees’ Group Life Insurance Program).
 A modest student loan repayment plan is also available to help employees with college or law school debt.

-Persons interested in employment with our Office may contact us by sending an e-mail to HOLC.Hiring@mail.house.gov that includes a resume, cover letter, writing sample, and transcript.
+Persons interested in employment with our Office may contact us by sending an e-mail to HOLC.Hiring@mail.house.gov that includes a cover letter, a resume, a legal writing sample of no more than 10 pages, a copy of the candidate’s law school transcript, and the names and telephone numbers of at least three references.
 Our Office will contact you if we wish to invite you to interview for a position.